Ryu0118/TouchSimulator-iOS14/README.md

 ```

 ## Usage
-If you want to simulate touch in SystemWide, execute the `simulateTouch` in the `%ctor` block.
+If you want to simulate touch in any app, execute the `simulateTouch` in the `%ctor` block.
-If you do not require execution on SystemWide, execute the `simulateTouch` at any time.
+If you only simulate touch in certain applications, execute the `simulateTouch` at any time.

 Copy `TouchSimulator.xm`, `TouchSimulator.h` and `headers/` to your project directory